ampproject/amp-github-apps/Auto-Deployment.md

 3. Create the [Cloud KMS keyring](https://cloud.google.com/cloud-build/docs/securing-builds/use-encrypted-secrets-credentials#example_build_request_using_an_encrypted_variable)
     - `gcloud kms keyrings create amp-github-apps-keyring --location=global`
-    > Note: Because sharing a keyring across projects is complex, we use the same keyring name (`amp-github-apps-keyring`) for each project keyring; this uniformity make s it simpler to use shared encrypt/decrypt scripts.
+    > Note: Because sharing a keyring across projects is complex, we use the same keyring name (`amp-github-apps-keyring`) for each project keyring; this uniformity makes it simpler to use shared encrypt/decrypt scripts.
 We will likewise use the standard `app-env-key` as the key name.

 4. Provide team access to the keyring (use a real group name)
       ```